 5. Finally, click on OK to save.

 So that was all the possible fixes for uTorrent connecting to peers error.
-Apart from these methods, you can also try changing your torrent client or try to download some other torrent file and see if you still get the same error or not.
-Anyway, now go ahead and try these fixes and see if it is working for you or not.
-Plus, if you have any questions to ask, do comment below.
+Apart from these methods, you can also try changing your torrent client or trying to download some other torrent files and see if you still get the same error.
+Anyway, now go ahead and try these fixes to see if it is working for you.
+Plus, if you have any questions to ask, comment below.